 NOW, THEREFORE, in consideration of the mutual promises and covenants herein contained, it is agreed by the Lessor and the Lessee as follows:

-1. PROPERTY LEASED: The Lessor does hereby demise and lease unto the Lessee, and Lessee hereby leases from the Lessor, subject to the terms and conditions of this Lease, Suite 200 on the second floor of the FBO-Maintenance Hangar Building, hereinafter, the “FBO Building”, containing a total of 2,000 square feet.
+1. PROPERTY LEASED: The Lessor does hereby demise and lease unto the Lessee, and Lessee hereby leases from the Lessor, subject to the terms and conditions of this Lease, Hangar 509, hereinafter, the “HangarHangar”, containing a total of 13,000 square feet.
 The areas being leased are hereinafter described as the Demised Premises.

-The Lessee shall have access in common with other tenants of the FBO Building, to the break room, and other public areas of the FBO Building.
+The Lessee shall have access in common with other tenants of the HangarHangar, to the break room, and other public areas of the Hangar.

-2. TERM: The Term of this Lease shall be a one (1) year term commencing on July 1, 2019 and expiring on June 30, 2020 at 11:59 P.M.
+2. TERM: The Term of this Lease shall be a one (1) year term commencing on November 1, 2019 and expiring on October 31, 2020 at 11:59 P.M.